-Power Costs and Increased Cost of Doing Business Drive 6.1.22 Rate Increase
+Power Costs, Maintaining and Investing in Our Infrastructure, and Increased Cost of Doing Business Drive 6.1.22 Rate Increase

 One of the responsibilities of operating an electric system is to provide safe, affordable, and reliable service at a reasonable rate.
 At Yampa Valley Electric Association (YVEA), our rates have remained among the lowest amongst co-ops for many years.
 While it is never favorable to raise rates, our Board of Directors has conducted a cost-of-service study and found it is necessary to increase rates in order to adequately operate a safe and reliable electric system.

 As virtually all aspects of today’s cost of living continue to rise, YVEA has done its best to avoid cost of service adjustments.
 We have experienced steep increases to our cost to do business (materials, labor, etc.) To remain fiscally healthy and ensure fairness across rate classes, our Board of Directors has approved a rate change.
 Starting on July 1st, 2022, these rate changes will appear on our members’ bills.

 Below are some frequently asked questions, rate charts, and a link to May's GM Column in CCL.